remotion-dev/remotion/packages/docs/docs/series.md

 This component is a high order component, and accepts, besides it's children, the following props:

-- `durationInFrames` _(optional)_: For how many frames the sequence should be displayed.
+- `durationInFrames` _(required)_: For how many frames the sequence should be displayed.
 Children are unmounted if they are not within the time range of display.
 By default it will be `Infinity` to avoid limit the duration of the sequence.

 - `offset`: _(optional)_: Pass a positive number to delay the beginning of the sequence.
 Pass a negative number to start the sequence earlier, and to overlay the sequence with the one that comes before.